arealuser/bmcdata/README.md

 ## Overview

-This dataset stems from an Dual-socket Phytium S2500 (Arm64, 8x16-core NUMA) server featuring dual CPU sockets with 64 cores each, totaling 128 cores, backed by 128GB RAM and a 4TB HDD.
+This dataset is collected from a **dual-socket Phytium S2500 (Arm64)** server platform, featuring **two CPU sockets with 64 cores each**, for a total of **128 cores**, backed by **128GB RAM** and a **4TB HDD**.

-Each NUMA node comprises 8 cores sharing an 8MB L3 cache, with clusters of 4 cores further benefiting from a shared 2MB L2 cache.
+The architecture consists of **8 NUMA nodes**, each containing **16 cores**.
+Within each NUMA node:
+- 8 cores share an **8MB L3 cache**
+- Sub-clusters of 4 cores share a **2MB L2 cache**
-Each core has 32KB each of L1d and L1i cache.
+- Each core is equipped with **32KB L1i and 32KB L1d cache**

-The server utilizes DVFS with 16-core frenquency group for dynamic power and performance management.
-Collected through both the server's Baseboard Management Controller (BMC) and a user-level application, it encompasses a wealth of experimental data.
-Experiments include Fork-And-Join workloads, Linux kernel compilations, stress tests, and the replication of real Jenkins build histories.
-Offering insights into power management, fan control, system performance, and reliability.
+The server supports **DVFS with 16-core frequency groups**, enabling fine-grained power–performance management at the physical core level.
+For selected experiments involving GPU and LLM workloads, the system is extended with an **NVIDIA Tesla T4 GPU**.

+The dataset is collected through **both the Baseboard Management Controller (BMC)** and **user-level applications running on the host OS**, covering a wide range of **power, thermal, performance, and reliability metrics**.

-Data was initially pulled by custom scripts and uploaded to InfluxDB for streamlined management.
-Exported data, now available in the `data` directory, awaits your analysis.
+All data is initially gathered via custom scripts and stored in **InfluxDB** for time-series management.
+The exported dataset is available in the `data/` directory for further analysis and reproduction.

+### TEAP (Thermal Elasticity-Aware Host Resource Provision)

+[**TEAP**](https://doi.org/10.1109/TC.2025.3603698) is our foundational research on **thermal elasticity-aware resource provisioning**, which enables *software–hardware collaborative control* for energy-efficient and stable server operation.

+TEAP introduces the concept of **thermal elasticity** to characterize the balance between computational capacity and cooling capability.
+When this balance is violated, TEAP dynamically adjusts host resource provisioning to restore system stability.

+In the TEAP implementation:
+- The **decision logic** runs on a *remote controller*
+- A **genetic algorithm**, with a greedy algorithm as a baseline, is used to search for resource provisioning strategies
+- Algorithm implementations are located in `scripts/controller/algorithms.py`
+- Model implementations are provided in `scripts/controller/`

+### HyperFan: Edge-Side Evolution of TEAP

+**HyperFan** is an edge-oriented evolution of TEAP that **moves the decision maker from a remote controller to the BMC firmware**, transforming the BMC into a **server-level edge computing node**.

+Key innovations introduced by HyperFan include:

+- **Edge-side decision making**
+  Control logic is executed directly on the BMC, close to physical sensors, reducing control latency and removing reliance on centralized controllers.

+- **Autonomous edge intelligence on the BMC**
+  The BMC operates as an **autonomous control system**, performing sensing, inference, decision-making, and actuation locally without relying on external controllers.

+- **Deep learning–capable edge inference**
+  An **MLP model implemented with TinyDNN** runs directly on the BMC firmware.
+  This design choice is **not merely for lightweight execution**, but to demonstrate that **deep learning models can be practically deployed and executed on resource-constrained BMC platforms**.

+- **Self-contained closed-loop control**
+The BMC directly generates and enforces:
+- Fan control decisions
+- CPU frequency adjustment strategies
+- Thread consolidation plans using greedy algorithms

+Through HyperFan, TEAP evolves from a **controller-centric optimization framework** into a **firmware-level, edge-resident intelligent control system**, suitable for continuous deployment in production servers.

 ```
 bmcdata/